wangziqi2013/wangziqi2013.github.io/_posts/2020-12-27-strand-consistency.markdown

 The second structure, called the strand buffer, is an array of individual buffers for enforcing ordering within a single strand.
 Each logical strand is mapped to a strand buffer instance, and stores within the same strand are controlled by write backs and persist barriers within the same strand.

+We next describe the operations of the persist queue.
+Cache line write backs and the three primitives are all inserted into the persist queue as they enter the ROB.
+Each entry of the persist queue contains three control bits: Valid, issued, and completed.
+An entry contains a valid instruction if the valid bit is set.
+The issue bit is set for clwbs and persist barriers, if they are ready to be issued into the strand buffer.
+After being issued, instructions remain in the persist queue until they are completed, after which the completed bit is set.
+The persist queue retires instructions in-order after the completed bit is set.